heuerleon/mcguiapi/README.md

 gui.show(player);
 ```

 These are the basics of creating GUIs.
-For more information, read through the JavaDocs.
+For more information, read through the [Javadoc](https://heuerleon.github.io/mcguiapi/).